DJMOC/KOWbot/README.md

 # How to #

-Open file app.py to run the bot.
+Open file app.py to run the bot.<br>
-Select the appropriate window with the arrows left and right.
+Select the appropriate window with the arrows left and right. <br>
 Once you found it press enter.
-You will be ask to enter your HQ level.
+You will be ask to enter your HQ level.<br>
-Answer 'y' to add more instance or 'n' to execute the current setup.
+Answer 'y' to add more instance or 'n' to execute the current setup.<br>
-No other configuration is needed.
+No other configuration is needed. <br>
-At any time you can press
+At any time you can press <br>
-	'ctrl+alt+p' to pause the bot
+	'ctrl+alt+p' to pause the bot<br>
-	'ctrl+alt+x' to exit after the current task 'ctrl+alt+esc' to exit now
+	'ctrl+alt+x' to exit after the current task<br>
+	'ctrl+alt+esc' to exit now<br>